Thor110/UE2-UE4/README.md

 The scripts can now be run from anywhere and will request that you enter the directories for the required files, the script will then check the required programs exist before going on to use them.

-But it should be noted once more that everything should be located on the C:\ drive.
+But it should be noted once more that everything should be located on the C:\ drive to prevent issues moving files between drives.

 Example directories to enter for SGA.